 Think about your heart in this scenario

 You’ve just finally managed to escape from a predator that’s been tailing you for an hour (hey, it could happen… but let’s hope it never does).
-You’ve got to someone quiet and safe, and all you can heart is your heart beating so steadily that it fills up your entire attention.
+You’ve got to somewhere quiet and safe, and all you can hear is your heart beating so steadily that it fills up your entire attention.